polkadot-developers/substrate-developer-hub.github.io/docs/development/module/off-chain-workers.md

 }
 ```

-Inside the `contruct_runtime!` macro where you put all various packages as your runtime enum, add an additional parameter if you are using unsigned transactions in off-chain workers.
+Inside the `contruct_runtime!` macro where you put all various packages as your runtime enum, add an additional parameter `ValidateUnsigned` if you are using unsigned transactions in off-chain workers.

 **runtime/src/lib.rs**